zackdui/CT-generative-pred/docs/repo_layout.md

   * `src/your_project/...` contains reusable stuff.
   * `scripts/` calls into that library with configs / CLI args.
-  * This keeps your training logic reusable across experiments.

 * **Configs instead of hardcoding**